brownplt/chaff-gen-artifacts/README.md

     - The misunderstanding label used as ground truth.
     - The corresponding feature vectors generated during semantic clustering.

 We present this artifact as data documenting our manual labelling of WFEs.
-The number of labelled (classified) WFEs should match Figure 3 of the paper.

-### Artifact 1.3: Cluster Evaluation
+### Artifact 1.3 : Cluster Evaluation

 This artifact is presented as a Docker container that can be used to generate both semantic and syntactic clusters using this spreadsheet, and generate clustering evaluation metrics as described in the paper..
 This file can either be pulled from Dockerhub: